sergeych/mp_stools/README.md

 To receive log messages (asynchronously) use `Log.logFlow` shared flow, or connect some stabdard receiver like console one as in the sample above.

-# Versions

-- '1.6.3' kotlin 2.0.0 based. includes wasmJs target.
-Some minor fixes applied.
-USe 1.6.* for wasmJs.
-- '1.5.x' are kotlin 1.9 based

 # Future

-The library is actively maintained and is planned to be maintained for a long time (as already used in manyb projects).
+The library is actively maintained and is going to be maintained for a long time; it is already used in many commercial projects).

+# Mac-compatible releases

-I plan to issue bugfixes when I have access to mac (see below)
+I release Apple compatible releases when I have access to Macs.
+Normally I do not use Apple or Microsoft OS, sticking with Linux;

-# Help needed!

-I do not use macs for mainstream development due to all this crap about limiting access, spying and so on depending on where you are working from (and where you were born, too).
-I am traveling all around the world with a linux book which seems to be refreshingly better and faster than M2 pro.
-So I just can't build fill release having no mac, also rental costs of services I have found seem too high for an open source project.

-So, if somebody helps to find a free or cheap suitable rental, or will help me to write google GitHub scripts that seem to be able to do releases, I will make fill releases faster.
+I have serious concerns about privacy and safety on these.
+Everybody now see what happened to all poor apple customers born in improper country as for their lets see far too mature president ;) Therefore I stick to linux, and traveling with two notebooks is against customs regulations everywhere, so non-snapshot full releases are not too frequent.

+Meanwhile I encourage using snapshot releases except for Apple targets, these are frequent and I increase minor versions on every notable change, so it should be safe.
+Thanks for understanding -- wnd I recommend considering wide use of free open source platforms.